 Throughout her time on Caney Creek, Miss June continually demonstrated selfless acts of service, and it imprinted on her students the importance of serving others.
 Eventually, she, along with Mrs. Lloyd, adopted the Purpose Road Philosophy, which is still an essential part of the ALC curriculum, from a philosophy developed by George Herbert Palmer of Harvard University.
 Through the philosophy, Miss June taught her students to find direction and dedicate themselves to a higher purpose by walking the Purpose Road, which ultimately leads to world service.
 In addition to encouraging students to find their purpose, Miss June also led her students on Crusades around the country.
 The Crusades, though largely a fundraising campaign, allowed the students to travel and serve their region by telling countless others of the life-changing opportunities they received on Caney Creek.

-Now, the College has a preparatory k-12 school named in Miss June’s honor,The June Buchanan School, where there mascot is a Crusader.
+Now, the College has a preparatory k-12 school named in Miss June’s honor,The June Buchanan School, where their mascot is a Crusader.
 Even a hundred years after Miss June’s arrival on Caney Creek, her legacy still impacts current and future students of all grade levels.

 Meet Our Presidents

 Following the death of Mrs. Lloyd in 1962, William Hayes became president and served until 1977.
 Under his leadership, the College launched a capital improvement campaign, which included construction of a water-treatment facility, three student residence halls, an administrative office building, a science building, and an athletic facility.